ishaantek/NoMoreVery/README.md

 👉 Check out the [live demo](https://no-more-very.ishaantek.com)

+Write concisely by substituting "very" + "adjective" with a more concise adjective that has the spirit of very contained within it.

 This project was made for my 7th grade English teacher, who hated students using the word "very" in their writing.
-If you are a writer struggling with this, this website should be "very helpful" for you!

 Made by [Ishaan Garg](https://twitter.com/ishaantek)